ivanmaeder/books/science/this-changes-everything.md

 ### Tools
 Blocking fossil fuel extraction, infrastructure development, etc, "in your backyard."
 E.g., Keystone XL, fracking, mining…

-> … fracking opponents could only laugh when, in February 2014, it emerged that none other than Exxon CEO Rex Tillerson had quietly joined a lawsuit opposing fracking-related activities near his $5 million Texas home.

 Especially in/near protected or native land.

 > "Can we live without water?" the anti-fracking farmers chant in Pungesti, Romania.